Belgian French: Phonology

 Certain accents, such as in certain cities (notably Brussels and Liège) and those of speakers who are older and particularly less educated, are farther from the pronunciation of France.
-For example, in the dialect in and around Liège, particularly for older speakers, the letter "h" is pronounced in certain positions.
+For example, in the dialect in and around Liège, especially for older speakers, the letter "h" is pronounced in certain positions.
 It is always silent, however, in Standard French.
-That dialect is known also for its slow, slightly singing intonation, a trait that is even stronger toward the east, in the Verviers area.
+That dialect is known also for its slow, slightly "singing" intonation, a trait that is even stronger towards the east, in the Verviers area.

 Vocabulary

 Words unique to Belgian French are called "Belgicisms" (French: belgicismes).
 (This term is also used to refer to Dutch words used in Belgium but not in the Netherlands.)
 In general, the Francophone and educated speakers understand the meaning and use of words in Standard French, and they may also use Standard French if they speak with non-Belgians who speak in Standard French, as their accent hints.
 Overall, the lexical differences between Standard French and Belgian French are minor.
-They could be compared to the differences that might exist between two speakers of American English living in different parts of the United States or those between a Canadian English speaker and a British English speaker.
+They could be compared to the differences that might exist between two speakers of American English living in different parts of the United States; they are considerably less than the differences which exist between varieties of English within the United Kingdom.

 Furthermore, the same speakers would often be well aware of the differences and might even be able to "standardise" their language or use each other's words to avoid confusion.
 Even so, there are too many forms to try to form any complete list in this article.
 However, some of the better-known usages include the following: